davidsday/go-tdd/README.txt

 longer than can be shown in a one line yellow bar, I capture the entire message in stdERR.txt in the package directory.

-If goTestParser encounters non JSON lines on stdout, it issues a yellow bar message and quits.
+If go-tdd encounters non JSON lines on stdout, it issues a yellow bar message and quits.
 That I don't remember that happening.

 There also are supplemental messages providing detail information in each